Summary

 The obvious risk is bad architecture decisions.
 But the deeper problem is subtler: you don't know what you don't know.

 Without senior technical leadership, you can't evaluate whether your engineering team is building the right thing in the right way.
 You can't assess vendor claims.
 You can't tell whether your AI pilot is genuinely promising or a well-produced demo.
 You can't prepare for the technical questions investors or acquirers will ask.
+The kind of analytical rigour that changes outcomes simply isn't present without someone whose job it is to provide it.

 I've seen companies lose months of engineering time, sometimes years, to decisions that a competent CTO would have caught in week one.
 Wrong cloud provider for the use case.
 Wrong data architecture for the product.
 Wrong hiring profile for the stage.
 Each of these compounds quietly until the bill comes due, usually at the worst possible moment: during a fundraise, an exit process, or a scaling push.

-What a CTO actually does
+What does a CTO actually do?

 The title means different things at different stages.
 But at its core, a CTO does six things: